trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

                : '';
            this.data_message =
              (this.data_contract_handle
                ?
-'Error on contract : ' + this.data_contract_handle + ' '
+'Error on contract: ' + this.data_contract_handle + ' '
                : '') +
              (this.data_expected_form
-               ? 'error : ' + this.data_expected_form + ' '
+               ? 'error: ' + this.data_expected_form + ' '
                : '');
          }
        }
      }
      ```

-1. Test it.
+1. Test the application:

-   To test in web mode.
+   To test in web mode, run this command:

    ```bash
    npm run dev
    ```

-   Considering that your wallet is well configured and has some Tez on Ghostnet, click on the **Connect** button.
+   Make sure that your wallet is has some tez on Ghostnet and click on the **Connect** button.

-   > Note : If you don't have tokens, to get some free XTZ on Ghostnet, follow this link to the [faucet](https://faucet.marigold.dev/).
+   > Note: If you don't have tokens, to get some free XTZ on Ghostnet, follow this link to the [faucet](https://faucet.marigold.dev/).

-   On the popup, select your Wallet, then your account and connect.
+   On the popup, select your wallet, then your account and connect.

    You are _logged_.

-   Optional : Click on the Disconnect button to test the logout.
+   Optional: Click the Disconnect button to test the logout.

 ## Summary